omcodedthis/EnvGPT/README.md

 * Added support for Speech Generation from text prompts if specified.

 * Added support for rephrasing text provided by the user.

+* Add the ability to classify a piece of text.

 ## Getting Started